 “Let’s see,” Maggie’s pupils tried to naturally shoot up and to the left, what they always did when she was remembering anything, but her eye muscles were too sore.
 “Well, I had a few of my friends over.
 We were playing a game.”

 “A sports game?
 Did you drown while swimming?
-Your brain has all the hallmarks of oxygen deprivation, is why I ask.”
+Your brain has some of the hallmarks of oxygen deprivation, is why I ask.”

 “No, no. Just a tabletop game— Dungeons and Dragons.
 I mean, you wouldn’t know it because my body is pretty atrophied but yeah, I was NOT a workout type of gal.
 Am not.”
 She chuckled a little and then coughed hard.